diegopereiraeng/kubernetes-snapshot-extension/README.md

 The extension monitors events and the state of Kubernetes or OpenShift clusters, records attributes of resources: pods, endpoints, daemon sets, replica sets, deployments and nodes.
 The data is received via Kubernetes API at a configurable interval and is sent to the AppDynamics Analytics Events API.
-Metrics are automatically created and stored under a configurable Application Tier.
+Metrics are automatically created and stored under a desired Application Tier.
 Metrics can be viewed in the Metrics Browser under Application -> Metric Browser -> Application Infrastructure Performance
 -> Tier Name -> Custom Metrics -> Cluster Stats.

 ![Sample Dashboard](https://github.com/sashaPM/kubernetes-snapshot-extension/blob/master/metrics.png)